tpm2-software/tpm2-tools/man/tpm2_certify.1.md

     The hash algorithm to use in signature generation.

+  * **\--scheme**=_ALGORITHM_:

+    The signing scheme used to sign the message.
+Optional.
+    Signing schemes should follow the "formatting standards", see section "Algorithm Specifiers".
+    Also, see section "Supported Signing Schemes" for a list of supported signature schemes.
+    If specified, the signature scheme must match the key type.
+    If left unspecified, a default signature scheme for the key type will be used.

   * **-P**, **\--signingkey-auth**=_AUTH_:

     The authorization value for the signing key specified with -C.